 Standout Features:

-• Vintage and elegant illustrations
+- Vintage illustrations

 The ad features vintage visuals that reflect the vibrance of the product’s color.
 The bright red and blue sketch-style illustrations showcase the freedom to experience pleasure safely.

+How?
+Two words — visual metaphor.
 The ad paints a picture of a diver jumping head-first into the water, wearing a parachute to keep them safe as they take the plunge.
-That’s a fun and friendly way to put it – even without explicitly saying to practice safe sex; we get the idea!
-The words “feel free to feel pleasure” accompany the visuals.
+That’s a fun and friendly way to put it.
+Even without explicitly saying to practice safe sex, we get the idea!
+The words “Feel Free To Feel Pleasure” accompany the visuals.

 8. Imunis by Gregory Mendoza